larammerce/docs/8.x/theme-development/helpers.md

 ```

 This function is like the previous function, with the difference that it checks whether the subscriber is a customer.
-Consider that there is no information in customer user itself.
-To access customer information, you you have to get connect to the `user`.
+Consider that there is no information in the get_customer_user() itself.
+To access the customer information, you you have to get connect to the `user`.

 Example: